Alejogb1/job-board/blog-data/why-is-mnist-shard-access-causing-an-indexerror.md

 id: "why-is-mnist-shard-access-causing-an-indexerror"
 ---

-Okay, let's break down why you're likely seeing that `indexerror` when accessing mnist shards, because trust me, I've seen this specific error more times than I care to remember.
+, let's break down why you're likely seeing that `indexerror` when accessing mnist shards, because trust me, I've seen this specific error more times than I care to remember.
 It almost always boils down to a mismatch between how you're slicing your data and how the mnist dataset is structured, especially when dealing with sharding.
 Consider this a kind of post-mortem analysis from a scenario I encountered a few years back while building a distributed training pipeline for image recognition.

 The core issue here isn't actually with the mnist dataset itself, but how we typically interact with it through libraries like tensorflow or pytorch datasets.
 The dataset, essentially, is a large array of images and corresponding labels.
 Sharding, on the other hand, divides this large array into smaller, manageable pieces, usually for distributed processing or easier loading.
-The `indexerror` pops up when we mistakenly try to access an index that falls *outside* the boundaries of a particular shard, essentially trying to access data that's not there.
+The `indexerror` pops up when we mistakenly try to access an index that falls _outside_ the boundaries of a particular shard, essentially trying to access data that's not there.

 Let’s imagine the mnist data is a long train.
 Each carriage is a data point (an image, and its label).
 Now, sharding is like splitting the train into several shorter trains.
 If you try to look into the tenth carriage of the first small train and there are only 5 carriages, boom - `indexerror`.
 My experience with image datasets taught me that not accounting for these boundaries is a very common trap.

-The key thing to grasp here is that sharding introduces *local indices* for each shard.
+The key thing to grasp here is that sharding introduces _local indices_ for each shard.
 When you iterate through a sharded dataset using something like `tf.data.Dataset.shard()` in tensorflow or similar functionalities in pytorch, you're not accessing the global data index; rather, each shard has its own independent numbering starting from zero.

 Let's walk through some typical scenarios and how they result in the dreaded `indexerror`.